rodolfocaldeira/rodolfocaldeira.github.com/_posts/2012-10-12-front-end-dependency-management-tools.md

 ---
 title: Front end dependency management tools
 layout: post
+excerpt: Here are a couple of options for you next project.
 ---

 I'm very happy to start seeing some work being done in the front-end dependency management area.